V (character)

-V is the title character of the comic book series V for Vendetta, created by Alan Moore and David Lloyd.
+V is the titular protagonist of the comic book series V for Vendetta, created by Alan Moore and David Lloyd.
 He is a mysterious anarchist, vigilante, and freedom fighter who is easily recognizable by his Guy Fawkes mask, long hair and dark clothing.
 He strives to topple a totalitarian regime of a dystopian United Kingdom through acts of heroism.
 According to Moore, he was designed to be morally ambiguous, so that readers could decide for themselves whether he was a hero fighting for a cause or simply insane.

-V made his first live appearance in the 2005 film V for Vendetta played by Hugo Weaving and James Purefoy.
-The 2019 television series Pennyworth, a prequel to V for Vendetta, introduced predecessors to V wearing the same signature Guy Fawkes mask in its 2022 third season.

 Fictional character biography

 Origin

 V's background and identity are never revealed.
-He is at one point an inmate at "Larkhill Resettlement Camp"—one of many concentration camps where black people, Jews, liberals, beatniks, homosexuals and Muslims are exterminated by Norsefire, a fascist dictatorship that rules Britain.
+He is at one point an inmate at "Larkhill Resettlement Camp"—one of many concentration camps where black people, Jews, beatniks, homosexuals and Muslims are exterminated by Norsefire, a fascist dictatorship that rules Britain.
 While there, he is part of a group of prisoners who are subjected to horrific medical experimentation, conducted by Dr. Delia Surridge.
 Lewis Prothero is the camp's commandant, while Father Anthony Lilliman, a paedophile vicar, is at the camp to lend "spiritual support".
-All prisoners who are part of the experiment die, with the sole exception of "the man in room five" ("V" in Roman numerals).
+All prisoners who are part of the experimentation eventually die, with the sole exception of "the man in room five" ("V" in Roman numerals).
 As a result of the experiments, the man develops Olympic-level physical abilities and an incredibly expanded intellect.
 During that time, the man had some level of communication with Valerie Page, a former actress imprisoned for being a lesbian, kept in "room four", who wrote her autobiography on toilet paper and then pushed it through a hole in the wall.

-Over time, the man is allowed to grow roses (Violet Carsons) and raise crops for camp officials.
+Over time, the man is allowed to grow roses (Violet Carsons) and raise crops for the camp officials.
 The man eventually starts taking surplus ammonia-based fertilizer back to his cell, where he arranges it in bizarre, intricate patterns on the floor.
 He then takes a large amount of grease solvent from the gardens.
 In secret, the man uses the fertilizer and solvent to make mustard gas and napalm.
 On a stormy night (namely, 23 December in the novel or 5 November in the film), he detonates his homemade bomb and escapes his cell.
 Much of the camp is set ablaze, and many of the guards are killed by the mustard gas.
 The camp is evacuated and closed down.
-He adopts the new identity, "V", and dons a Guy Fawkes mask and costume.
-V spends the next five years planning his revenge on Norsefire and building his secret base, which he calls "The Shadow Gallery".
-He then kills off most of the over 40 surviving personnel from Larkhill, making each killing look like an accident.
+He adopts the new identity "V", and dons a Guy Fawkes mask and costume.
+V spends the next five years planning his revenge on Norsefire and building his secret underground base, which he calls "The Shadow Gallery".
+He then eliminates most of the over 40 surviving personnel from Larkhill, making each killing look accidental.